 To say Ireland is unique is an understatement.
 There isn’t any other country on Earth like Ireland and this is why so many people visit our humble shores each year.
-Our countryside is wild and immediately recognisable, our coastline is rugged and packed with sea life, and our cities and towns are brimming with life, warmth, and friendly people.
-Full to bursting with castles, forts, beaches, pubs, and forests, Ireland has no shortage of unique attractions that are guaranteed to wow.
-As you’ve clicked through to this guide, we can safely assume you’re looking for the roads left travelled — the hidden gems that make Ireland so special.
-Well, you’ve come to the right place as Overland Ireland’s small group tours of Ireland and private tours of Ireland are packed with weird and wonderful sights.
-We’ve collected a small but excellent list of the most unique sights in Ireland!
+Our countryside is wild and immediately recognizable, our coastline is rugged and packed with sea life, and our cities and towns are brimming with life, warmth, and friendly people.
+Full to bursting with castles, forts, beaches, pubs, and forests, Ireland has no shortage of unique attractions guaranteed to wow.

 Staying in the Ringfort in Wexford

-If you’re looking for a unique place to stay, you can’t get any more outside the box than the restored medieval ringfort in Wexford dating back 1500 years.
+If you’re looking for a unique place to stay, you can’t get any more outside the box than the restored medieval ringfort in Wexford, which dates back 1500 years.
 It’s not exactly bed and breakfast at the Ritz, but it’s a truly unique experience perfect for adventurous souls who are always looking for something new… or… old, in this case.
-The best part is that the ringfort in Wexford is within the Irish National Heritage Park — an open-air museum that displays what Ireland was like from the Mesolithic right through to the Norman invasion.

 Skellig Michael

 This strange and enchanting island is off the coast of the Inveragh Peninsula, Country Kerry.
-Its smaller sister island nearby is fittingly named ‘Little Skellig’ but tourists can’t visit her as they can her big brother.
-Skellig Michael juts up out of the water like a scale on Godzilla’s back and its sheer cliffs and impressive height have captured the attention and imaginations of sailors, fishermen, and tourists alike for centuries.
-Despite the fact that the seas are very rough and Skellig Michael is hard to get to at the best of times — and impossible in winter — monks settled on Skellig Michael as early as the 6th Century AD.
-The is an ancient monastic site there, and there are 600+ steps from the bottom up to the monastery.
-Star Wars fans will be thrilled that Skellig Michael was the set of Luke’s hideaway from the First Order in the most recent trilogy of films, and non-Star Wars fans will enjoy the breathtaking scenery, isolation, and a huge population of porgs/puffins.
+Its smaller sister island nearby is fittingly named ‘Little Skellig’, but tourists can’t visit her as they can her big brother.
+Skellig Michael juts up out of the water like a scale on Godzilla’s back, and its sheer cliffs and impressive height have captured the attention and imaginations of sailors, fishermen, and tourists alike for centuries.

 Dublin’s Hungry Tree…